Home

 Cardiovascular Disease Facts

-Cardiovascular disease is caused by gradual build-up of fatty deposits and cholesterol in blood vessels- on the walls of coronary arteries and it becomes harder for arteries to provide your heart with blood and oxygen.
+Caused by gradual build-up of fatty deposits and cholesterol in blood vessels- on the walls of coronary arteries and it becomes harder for arteries to provide your heart with blood and oxygen.

 Over time the artery may be so narrow that it can't deliver enough blood and oxygen to your heart, this can lead to a pain or discomfort on your chest - angina.